-[NOTE: There are two George L. Laymans, one born in 1850, the son of George Washington Layman, mentioned above, and the other born in 1830, the son of Daniel Layman mentioned below.]
+[NOTE: There are two George L. Laymans, George Lewis, born in 1850, the son of George Washington Layman, mentioned above, and George Louis, born in 1830, the son of Daniel Layman mentioned below.]

 "Daniel LAYMAN, son of George, married Louisa DAYTON (m.
 Cumberland, 18 Nov 1825).
 They resided in or near Westernport.
 Their children were: John W. who lived and died at Grantsville; Mary Jane and Catherine Louisa who married the brothers John and Andrew BLOCHER; and George Louis.

 GEORGE LOUIS LAYMAN married 1.
 Henrietta McKENZIE and 2.
 E. Sofora, daughter of John D. RENCH, who came from Hagerstown and kept the Steiner Hotel in Grantsville [this may now be the Casselman Inn].
 George L. Layman operated the old TOMLINSON STONE HOUSE farm and inn, east of Grantsville.
 Later he cleared a new farm below the Zion Church.
 He was County Sheriff two years, 1869-1871.
 In 1885 George moved to Cumberland where he died two years later and was buried in the Blocher farm graveyard.